rofergon/Theron-The-Legend-of-the-hex-lands/README.md

 - **Late game**: Build temples, generate Faith, defend against threats
 - **Endgame**: Convert Faith to HEX, purchase rare Land NFTs

+## 🖼️ Assets & Art

+All in-game graphical assets, textures, and artwork were generated with the assistance of ChatGPT and GoogleBanana.

 ## 🌍 World & Biomes

 ### Terrain Types